 4. Construction of high buildings.

-The next few examples of future prophecies that we are going to look at are not verses from the Qur’an but rather the prophetic traditions of Muhammad.
+The remaining examples of future prophecies that we are going to look at are not verses from the Qur’an but rather the prophetic traditions of Muhammad.
 The Qur’an informs us that Prophet Muhammad was tasked with explaining the revelation of God Almighty to mankind:

 The companions of Prophet Muhammad, those who were responsible for memorising the Qur’an and learnt its explanation directly from him, understood the above verse to be a reference to the sayings and actions of Prophet Muhammad.
 These sayings and actions have been recorded for us in the prophetic tradition known as Hadith, which were memorised by those same companions.
-The Hadith contain many future prophecies, among them is the prediction about the construction of high buildings (please click on picture to enlarge):
+The Hadith contain many future prophecies, among them is the prediction about the construction of high buildings:

 “Now, tell me of the Last Hour,” asked the man.
 The Prophet replied, “The one asked knows no more of it than the one asking.”
 “Then tell me about its signs,” said the man.
 The Prophet replied, “That you see barefoot, unclothed Bedouins competing in the construction of tall buildings.”